 - Disinfect: Cold viruses have been shown to survive on indoor surfaces for approximately seven days.
 Flu viruses, can stay active from around a few minutes, up to 24 hours.
 To reduce the likelihood of contracting an illness from touching germ-laden surfaces, disinfect areas with high traffic, like door knobs, computer keyboards, phones, and even steering wheels.

 - Keep Away: This works two ways- if you start feeling sick, stay home.
-Don’t expose others who may be at high risk of developing complications due to a cold or flu.
+Don’t expose others who may be at high risk of developing complications.
 Stay away from others until any fevers break and symptoms lessen.
 If you have the flu, you can be contagious from one day before symptoms show up, up to 5-7 days after symptoms appear.
 Kids can be contagious even after symptoms disappear.
 Keeping your distance also works as prevention; since people can be contagious before and after symptoms are obvious, creating a bubble around yourself is one great way to avoid germs.
-I know it may sound cold and hard to do around the holiday season, but keeping everyone healthy is the ultimate goal.
+I know it may sound cold and hard to do around the holiday season but keeping everyone healthy is the ultimate goal.
 To that end, opt to skip the kiss and hug at social events and gatherings.
-Secondary perk: you’ll also be able to pass on wet kisses and cheek tweaks from well meaning Aunts and Uncles!
+Secondary perk: you’ll also be able to pass on wet kisses and cheek tweaks from well-meaning Aunts and Uncles!

-- Don’t Spray It: If you sneeze or cough, use your elbow, sleeve, or tissue to prevent germs from spreading- airborne germs are the #1 way flu and cold germs are spread.
-If you forget, and use your hand. . .wash right away to help keep others from potentially getting sick.
+- Don’t Spray It: If you sneeze or cough, use your elbow, sleeve, or tissue to prevent germs from spreading- airborne germs are the #1-way germs are spread.
+If you forget and use your hand. . .wash right away to help keep others from potentially getting sick.